What is the Early Childhood Advisory Council?

 How does the ECAC work with Head Start?

 The New York State Head Start Collaboration Project is a federally-funded program designed to build partnerships between Head Start programs and a wide range of state and local programs that provide quality early childhood education and family support to low-income children and their families.
 These partnerships are important for maximizing resources and developing comprehensive, efficient, and effective service delivery systems.
-In addition, the New York State Head Start Collaboration Project Director is a member of the Early Childhood Advisory Council and provides support and expertise to policy discussions regarding the development of comprehensive service delivery systems for young children and their families.
+In addition, the New York State Head Start Collaboration Project Director is the Co-Chair of the Early Childhood Advisory Council and provides support and expertise to policy discussions regarding the development of comprehensive service delivery systems for young children and their families.

 How can I learn more?